 As is often the case in a small village, Chesaning doesn't have a public transportation system that people use for their commute.

 The people who call Chesaning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chesaning residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chesaning include Irish, English, Czech, and Scots-Irish.
+Important ancestries of people in Chesaning include Irish, English, Polish, and French .

 The most common language spoken in Chesaning is English.
 Other important languages spoken here include Spanish and German.